darcamo/cmake-integration/README.md

 By default, if you do not use presets then `cmake-integration` assumes the build folder is named `build`.
 If your project uses a different build directory, set the `cmake-integration-build-dir` variable accordingly.

-If you use presets, then, the build folder is taken from the `binaryDir` field in the chosen configure preset, since that is the actual build folder that is used when compiling. `cmake-integration` can understand `${sourceDir}` and `${presetName}` when used to define the value of the `binaryDir` field in the configure preset.
+If you use presets, then the build folder is taken from the `binaryDir` field in the chosen configure preset, since that is the actual build folder that is used when compiling. `cmake-integration` can understand a few macro replacements in the `binaryDir` field of the configure preset.
+The supported ones are `${sourceDir}` and `${presetName}`.
 Other replacements may be added in the future, if necessary.

 **TIP:** Setting `binaryDir` to something like `"${sourceDir}/build/${presetName}"` is an easy way to separate build folders for different presets.